-Though it was natural to refer first, when broaching the above question, to the parents lands of Tantra, in Asia, it might also be asked whether, under the exceptional conditions now prevailing, some exporting of Tantrik methods might not take place in other directions, feading to a fresh local flowering; those who put these question are usually thinking of the dispersion of Tibetan Lamas in various lands, whereby some are hoping that a new impetus may be given to slumbering spiritual forces in the West.
+Though it was natural to refer first, when broaching the above question, to the parent lands of Tantra, in Asia, it might also be asked whether, under the exceptional conditions now prevailing, some exporting of Tantrik methods might not take place in other directions, leading to a fresh local flowering; those who put this question are usually thinking of the dispersion of Tibetan Lamas in various alien lands, whereby some are hoping that a new impetus may be given to slumbering spiritual forces in the West.
 To such a question one can only answer that exceptional adaptations are always theoretically possible; they cannot be ruled out in principle.
-Humanly speaking, however, and on a more obvious showing, the kind of spiritual upayas that will be feasible under conditions where the environment is no longer traditionally receptive are likely to differ in various respects from those to which recourse can be had under circumstances of human normality; less complex spiritual instruments would seem to lend themselves best to so critical a situation.
+Humanly speaking, however, and on a more obvious showing, the kind of spiritual upayas that will be feasible under conditions where the environment is no longer traditionally receptive are likely to differ in various respects from those to which recourse can be had under circumstances of greater human normality; less complex spiritual instruments would seem to lend themselves best to so critical a situation.

 Among upayas of this nature, requiring very little in the way of set conditions for their methodic utilisation, the various forms of "invocation" (japa) centred round the presence of a holy Name, focus of mantric power, are the first to come to mind.
-One characteristic example is the Nembutsu, the mantra belonging to Shin Buddhism in Japan and enshrining the name of Amitabha Buddha as its operative theme; it is moreover evident that the similar use of the mantra Chenrezig, in Tibet, which could also be called the "quintessential invocation", is closely akin to the Nembutsu in intention, if only by reason of the principal relationship of the Boddhisattva Chenrezig and the Buddha Opagmed (Amitabha), as proved "mythologically" by the origination of the former from the head of the latter, Eastern Christianity, we have the "Jesus Prayer", an invocatory formula the use of which by the contemplatives of Mount Athos is extremely reminiscent of certain Tantrik methods.
-Again, in the Islamic world, we find the invocation (dhikr) of the Supreme Name, which is the central upaya of the Sufic initiations and of the spiritual confraternities (furug) attached to them.
-The important thing to note in such case is that the formula invoked as mantra will always to three possible levels of realisation: when used as a means gaining merit, good karma, it has a relatively external applicability; it can also be used as a means of deepening piety, when it comes under the heading of a bhaktic support; lastly, the same formula can be the basis of a properly inanic realisation (this implies a methodic invocation under guidance by a qualified Spiritual Master), whereby this upaya rejoins the methods of the Tantras, inasmuch as it is able to take one to the gate of Deliverance itself.
+One characteristic example is the Nembutsu, the mantra belonging to Shin Buddhism in Japan and enshrining the name of Amitabha Buddha as its operative theme; it is moreover evident that the similar use of the mantra of Chenrezig, in Tibet, which could also be called the "quintessential invocation", is closely akin to the Nembutsu in intention, if only by reason of the principial relationship of the Boddhisattva Chenrezig and the Buddha Opagmed (Amitabha), as proved "mythologically" by the origination of the former from the head of the latter.
+Similarly, in Eastern Christainity, we have the "Jesus Prayer", an invocatory formula the use of which by the contemplatives of Mount Athos is extremely reminiscent of certain Tantrik methods; Again, in the Islamic world, we find the invocation (dhikr) of the Supreme Name, which is the central upaya of the Sufic initiations and of the spiritual confraternities (turuq) attached to them.
+The important thing to note in every such case is that the formula invoked as mantra will always point to three possible levels of realisation : when used as a means of gaining merit, good karma, it has a relatively external applicability; it can also be used as a means of deepening piety, when it comes under the heading of a bhaktic support; lastly, the same formula can be the basis of a properly jnanic realisation (this implies a methodic invocation under guidance by a qualified Spiritual Master), whereby this upaya rejoins the methods of the Tantras, inasmuch as it is able to take one to the gate of Deliverance itself.

-It is evident that, by comparision with the ways described above; the Tantrik meditations, which by the nature of things demand long periods, free from interruption for their normal accomplishment, remain relatively unadaptable; what is suitable in a spiritual summer may not be so in the wintry days of profane degeneration.
-To speculate on what is or is not any longer possible hardly falls within the scope of the present discussion; all one can do is to watch for signs and, where these appear to respond in the most appropriate way, circumstances and every man of spiritual intent stands to gain from its answering, even if his own way of realisation does not assume one of the forms coming under the Tantrik label.
-A short discussion of this question will therefore provide a natural conclusion to the present considerations on Tantrik spirituality.
+It is evident that, by comparison with the ways described above, the Tantrik meditations, which by the nature of things demand long periods free from interruption for their normal accomplishment, remain relatively unadaptable; what is suitable in a spiritual summer may not be so in the wintry days of profane degeneration.
+To speculate on what is or is not any longer possible hardly falls within the scope of the present discussion; all one can do is to watch for signs and, where these appear, to respond in the most appropriate way.